dennisXZX/web-developer-notes/Angular.md

 import { Injectable } from '@angular/core';
 import { IProduct } from './product';

+// the @Injectable() decorator means this service also depends on other injected services
 @Injectable()
 export class ProductService {
   // define a method